Journalism Skills, MCO 591

 News Writing, JMC 201

-Steve Doig (@sdoig) is the Knight Chair in Journalism, specializing in computer-assisted reporting — the use of computers and social science techniques to help journalists do their jobs better.
+Steve Doig (@sdoig) is the Knight Chair in Journalism, specializing in data journalism — the use of computers and social science techniques to help reporters do their jobs better.
 The chair was created with a $1.5 million endowment given to the Cronkite School by the John S. and James L. Knight Foundation.

 Doig joined the Arizona State University faculty in 1996 after a 23-year career as a newspaper journalist, including 19 years at the Miami Herald.
 There, he served variously as research editor, pollster, science editor, columnist, federal courts reporter, state capital bureau chief, education reporter and aviation writer.